Memorable Manitobans: Thomas Bunn (1830-1875)

 Farmer, MLA (1871-1874).

-Born in the Red River Settlement on 16 May 1830, the first son of John Bunn and Catherine Thomas.
-He was a farmer throughout his life in the Red River Colony.
-He settled in St. Andrew’s and married first (1854) Isabella Clouston (?-1857) and later (1859) Rachel Harriott.
-Among his children were Thomas W. G. Bunn and John Robert Bunn.
+Born in the Red River Settlement on 16 May 1830, the first son of John Bunn and Catherine Thomas, he was a farmer throughout his life in the Red River Colony.
+He settled in St. Andrew’s and married in 1854 to Isabella Clouston (?-1857) and in 1859 to Rachel Harriott (1840-1909).
+Among his children were Thomas George William Bunn and John Robert Bunn.
 He began living at Mapleton in 1861.

 He served as clerk of the Council of Assiniboia and of the Quarterly Court from 1865 to 1869-1870.
 In January 1868 he was appointed to the Council of Assiniboia.
 Although he spoke in favour of allowing Governor McDougall into the territory, like many of the English-speaking mixed-bloods he wanted decent terms from Canada, and subsequently he was usually regarded as a Riel supporter.
 Bunn chaired the open-air meeting of 19-20 January 1870 that heard from Donald A. Smith.
 He was one of those appointed to the committee to arrange the subsequent elections to the Convention of Forty.
 An English delegate to that convention from St. Clements, he was made secretary of state in the provisional government, serving until 24 June 1870.